gruntwork-io/docs/docs/2.0/docs/pipelines/installation/authoverview.md

 * Less maintenance overhead (no need to install, maintain and rotate powerful tokens)

 **Reasons to use Machine Users**
-* More fine grained control over the access granted to Pipelines
-* Ability to work with GitHub on-prem Enterprise
+* You need to work with GitHub on-prem Enterprise and your on-premise install doesn't allow interacting with third party servers (e.g. Gruntwork's backend)
-* You want to ensure that Pipelines can continue to function even if the Gruntwork-hosted backend that powers the GitHub App goes down
+* You want a fallback solution to ensure that Pipelines can continue to function even if the Gruntwork-hosted backend that powers the GitHub App goes down
-* For InfoSec reasons you cannot allow Gruntwork's servers to have access to authentication tokens for your GitHub repositories